BenBarahona/arg25-Projects/praxy/README.md

 - Learned how to integrate account abstraction and use it in conjunction with Semaphore to build a flow where a user can access a resource using zero-knowledge proofs without revealing their identity.
 My main takeaway was understanding the full implementation: linking commitments to an identity, generating the proof, and finally verifying it.
 I also gained new knowledge about account abstraction itself—how it works and how it can be implemented using the frontend skills I already have.

+Challenges

+Training an AI assistant for each specific medical specialty presents a major challenge due to the breadth, depth, and variability of clinical data required.
+Every domain—cardiology, infectious disease, psychiatry, and beyond—demands large, high-quality datasets that capture both clinical nuance and regional practice differences.
+These data are often fragmented, inconsistently labeled, or restricted by privacy regulations, making it difficult to achieve representative coverage.
+As a result, developing reliable models for each area of medicine requires careful curation, secure data sharing, and domain-specific fine-tuning strategies that balance accuracy, ethics, and patient confidentiality.

 ## Next Steps

 _If you plan to continue development beyond ARG25, what’s next?_